Carmelo-Belo/xai-gpi/README.md

 ## 📄 Related Paper

-> *Improving Tropical Cyclone Genesis Detection with Feature Selection and Explainable Artificial Intelligence*
+> *XAI-GPI: An Interpretable and Adaptive Machine Learning Genesis Index for Tropical Cyclones*
 > Authors: [Your Name(s)]
 > [Journal Name, Year]
 > [DOI or Preprint Link]